PlayFab/gsdk/UnrealPlugin/README.md

 With a multiplayer project configured for both a network connected game-client and game-server, you're ready to [install the GSDK](ThirdPersonMPGSDKSetup.md).
 This will allow your server to run on PlayFab Multiplayer Services.

+# Unreal Project Build Configurations

+Once the GSDK is installed and configured in your project, you can [build your Unreal project](ThirdPersonMPBuild.md).
+There are multiple build configurations you will need to execute the full range of tests in future steps.

-# Test Local Deployment
+# Test Local Server Deployment

-Once the GSDK is installed and configured in your project, you can [test the MPS deployment process locally](ThirdPersonMPLocalDeploy.md), and verify your server works.
+Once you have any client build, and a "Development Server" build, you can [test the MPS deployment process locally](ThirdPersonMPLocalDeploy.md), and verify your server works.

 # Deploy to PlayFab